Coping with Cancer Through Mind, Body, Spirit, and Emotions

 The connection between proper nutrition and health can’t be overstated.
 There is a

 flood of special diets on the market to improve health.
 But common sense suggests

 that everyone should eat balanced meals for a healthy immune system.
 There are 2 guidelines

 to keep in mind: First, reduce the amount of toxins you take into your body.
 Second,

 boost your body's natural healing ability.
 The following recommendations will help

 you do both:

-Consider eating more vegetables.
-Not only are they high in fiber (reducing toxins in your gastrointestinal tract),
+Eat more vegetables.
+They are high in fiber (reducing toxins in your gastrointestinal

 way.
 It is possible for you to achieve peace, balance, and harmony through following